Fertilizer: Organic agriculture

-Energy consumption and sustainability
+Hydrogen consumption and sustainability

-In the US in 2004, 317 billion cubic feet of natural gas were consumed in the industrial production of ammonia, less than 1.5% of total U.S. annual consumption of natural gas.

-A 2002 report suggested that the production of ammonia consumes about 5% of global natural gas consumption, which is somewhat under 2% of world energy production.
+Most fertilizer is made from dirty hydrogen.
 Ammonia is produced from natural gas and air.
 The cost of natural gas makes up about 90% of the cost of producing ammonia.
 The increase in price of natural gases over the past decade, along with other factors such as increasing demand, have contributed to an increase in fertilizer price.